 By now, you've most certainly heard of Levain cookies.
 Made popular by the Levain Bakery in NYC, many people believe these are the ultimate chocolate chip cookie.
 Unfortunately the Levain bakery does not cater to us gluten free folks.
-I don't want you (or me) to be left out of the cookie craze, so here's my gluten free copycat Levain cookies.
+I don't want you (or me) to be left out of the cookie craze, so here's my copycat gluten free Levain cookies.
 Crispy on the outside, gooey on the inside and filled with chocolate and walnuts, just like the original.

 Levain cookies are characterized by being oversized, crispy on the outside while almost undercooked in the middle.
 They are thick and filled with melted chocolate and walnuts.